Music and Audio Institute of New Zealand: Established in Christchurch and Auckland

 After experiencing high demand for its DJ short courses, MAINZ began offering a Level 4 Certificate in DJ and Electronic Music Production programme from its Auckland campus in 2010.
 The 1-year full-time programme was led by award-winning Detroit DJ and producer Recloose and offered training in electronic music production, performance and DJing techniques.
 Cert DJEMP's success in Auckland led to the programme being offered from MAINZ's Christchurch campus beginning in February 2014.
 Since 2014, delivery of DJEMP at the MAINZ Auckland campus has been led by DJ, producer and Ableton Live Certified trainer Chris Cox aka Frank Booker.
 A level 5 Diploma was introduced in 2018.

-Since 2020, MAINZ Auckland has been found at 15 Canning Crescent, Māngere.
+SIT and Te Pukenga closed Auckland campus after sustaining damage from flooding.
+Ex-MAINZ staff in Auckland have formed a private training establishment registered with NZQA (4420) trading as Lets Go.

 Established Degree Level Provision

 With interest for degree level provision developing MAINZ started offering the CPIT Bachelor of Musical Arts in 2014.
 In 2015 Tai Poutini Polytechnic gained approval to offer their own Bachelor of Musical Arts and the first graduates were awarded their degrees in the March 2017 graduation.

 The Graduate Diploma in Business and Enterprise was also introduced in 2015.

 MAINZ offered a Bachelor of Audio Engineering and Production and a new Graduate Diploma in Audio Engineering and Production in 2016 and had its first graduates receiving their degree in the ceremony of 2017.

 As of 2021, MAINZ is able to offer the following qualifications: